WebAR-rocks/three-tvert-killer/README.md

 * It makes the contour of the geometry hard to compute.
 For example, if you just want to render the edges of your geometry using [THREE.EdgeGeometry](https://threejs.org/docs/#api/en/geometries/EdgesGeometry), the edges having T-vertices will be wrongly displayed,
 * The geometry is not manifold anymore.
 It cannot be 3D printed directly,
-* It can create normal computations issues (so lighting issues),
+* It can create normals computation issues (so lighting issues),
 * Vertices dynamic displacements (through skinning, height mapping) will create artifacts,
-* Remesh algorithm (Delaunay tesselation, decimation) will fail.
+* Remeshing algorithm (Delaunay tesselation, decimation) will fail.

 ## Usage